Meridian (astronomy)

 There are several ways to divide the meridian into semicircles.
-In the horizontal coordinate system, the observer's meridian is divided into halves terminated by the horizon's north and south points.
-The observer's upper meridian passes through the zenith while the lower meridian passes through the nadir.
-Another way, the meridian is divided into the local meridian, the semicircle that contains the observer's zenith and both celestial poles, and the opposite semicircle, which contains the nadir and both poles.
+In one approach, the observer's upper meridian extends from a celestial pole and passes through the zenith to contact the opposite pole, while the lower meridian passes through the nadir to contact both poles at the opposite ends.
+In another approach known as the horizontal coordinate system, the meridian is divided into the local meridian, the semicircle that contains the observer's zenith and the north and south points of their horizon, and the opposite semicircle, which contains the nadir and the north and south points of their horizon.

 On any given (sidereal) day/night, a celestial object will appear to drift across, or transit, the observer's upper meridian as Earth rotates, since the meridian is fixed to the local horizon.
 At culmination, the object contacts the upper meridian and reaches its highest point in the sky.
 An object's right ascension and the local sidereal time can be used to determine the time of its culmination (see hour angle).

 The term meridian comes from the Latin meridies, which means both "midday" and "south", as the celestial equator appears to tilt southward from the Northern Hemisphere.